patternfly/patternfly/src/site/pages/accessibility-guide.md

 ### Labels and Accessible Names

 - #### Form Fields
   - Use explicit linking between `label` and form input elements (e.g. `input`, `textarea`, or `select`) when both elements are present.
-Aside from providing an accessible name to screen readers, this method also increases the clickable area of the form element by making the label clickable, too.
-[H44](https://www.w3.org/TR/WCAG20-TECHS/H44.html)
+Aside from providing an accessible name to screen readers, this method also increases the clickable area of the form element by making the label clickable, too. ([H44](https://www.w3.org/TR/WCAG20-TECHS/H44.html))
   - When a `label` element cannot accompany a form input element:
-      - Provide the name using `aria-label`.
-[ARIA14](https://www.w3.org/TR/WCAG20-TECHS/H65.html)
+      - Provide the label using `aria-label` or `aria-labelledby`. ([ARIA14](https://www.w3.org/TR/WCAG20-TECHS/ARIA16.html))
-      - In a single-field form, the submit button label can serve as the field label for sighted users [G167](https://www.w3.org/TR/WCAG20-TECHS/general.html#G167)
+      - In a single-field form, the submit button label can serve as the field label for sighted users ([G167](https://www.w3.org/TR/WCAG20-TECHS/general.html#G167)) as well as assistive devices when using `aria-labelledby`
 - #### Landmark Roles
   - Screen reader users can navigate to sections of a page when [landmark roles](https://www.w3.org/TR/wai-aria-1.1/#landmark_roles) are used.
-Whenever a landmark role is used more than once, provide a name using `aria-label` or `aria-labelledby` to provide context for that landmark.
-[ARIA6](https://www.w3.org/TR/WCAG20-TECHS/ARIA6.html) [ARIA16](https://www.w3.org/TR/WCAG20-TECHS/ARIA16.html)
+Whenever a landmark role is used more than once, provide a name using `aria-label` or `aria-labelledby` to provide context for that landmark. ([ARIA6](https://www.w3.org/TR/WCAG20-TECHS/ARIA6.html), [ARIA16](https://www.w3.org/TR/WCAG20-TECHS/ARIA16.html))
   - While [`toolbar`](https://www.w3.org/TR/wai-aria-1.1/#toolbar) is not a landmark role, the same rule applies to this role.
 - #### Icons
   Icons can either be decorative or semantic.
 Icons are **decorative** if you can remove an icon without affecting the information that is presented on the page.
 Icons are **semantic** when they provide information that otherwise isn't present, such as indicating status, indicating type of alert message, or replacing text as button labels.
 When an icon is semantic, the meaning must be provided in alternative ways to the user.
 The following guidelines should be followed when using icons within PatternFly components.